amandeep511997/Blog/_posts/2018-12-16-aws-to-heroku-rails.md

 AWS offers free tier for one year only, after that you may pay or find an alternative.
 And it is better to find a alternative in case your app is a hobby app, and not for large scale or commercial use.

 In this post, I write about how to move your rails application which uses Postgres, Puma and Nginx to Heroku.
 Apps on Heroku run using dyno hours.
 Heroku offers 550 dyno hours which are free for each month, after which they will charge you.
 In case your app is not used much you may consider this option.
-And if you have credit card you may use it to get an additional of 450 dyno hours giving you 1000 hours which are enough for hobby projects.
+And if you have credit card you may use it to get an additional of 450 dyno hours giving you 1000 hours each month, which are enough for hobby projects.

 ## Backing up Data from AWS